valaxy/timer/readme.md

 # Introduction
 Timer is a async class that control a task to execute repeatedly.
-File timer.js is for AMD or CMD package, to see what is [CMD](https://github.com/cmdjs/specification/blob/master/draft/module.md)
+File `src/timer.js` is AMD or CMD package

 # Example